MathiasMSFT/MyWiki/Azure/Azure Governance Visualizer.md

 We will run it through a service principal.

 ### Manually
-Create your service principla and add these permissions:
+Create your service principal and add these permissions:
 - Application.Read.All
 - Group.Read.All
 - User.Read.All